annie-are-you-ok/www.annieboskova.co.uk/content/blog/reading-project/index.md

 from matplotlib import pyplot as plt import seaborn as sns
 ```
-I was then able to use the **.read_csv()** method to read my datasets into dataframes.
+I was then able to use the **.read_csv()** method to read my datasets into DataFrames.
 After this, I explored the datasets, checked if anything needed to be amended or removed, looked for NaNs, and got to cleaning.

 ### Reading Habits Dataset
 #### Data Cleaning

 With this dataset I was happy with the data types of the columns, but I decided to drop the last 3 columns as I wasn't interested in them.
-I did this by first creating a copy of my dataframe to allow me to track my changes, created a list of the columns I wanted to drop (I called this list *cols_to_drop*); by creating a list of the columns I wanted to alter, I was able to pass the list name through a method rather than naming each column, which in this case would have been a long and messy piece of code due to the column names being so long.
+I did this by first creating a copy of my DataFrame to allow me to track my changes, created a list of the columns I wanted to drop (I called this list *cols_to_drop*); by creating a list of the columns I wanted to alter, I was able to pass the list name through a method rather than naming each column, which in this case would have been a long and messy piece of code due to the column names being so long.
 I then used the **.drop()** method, passing my list of columns as the parameter.
 ```python
 cols_to_drop = ['Last book you read, you…',	'Do you happen to read any daily news or newspapers?',	'Do you happen to read any magazines or journals?']